 Plant materials and growth conditions for fresh tissue samples –

 Viable seeds were obtained for S. altissima, S. baicalensis, S. leonardii, and S. racemosa.
 Seeds for all these species, except S. racemosa, were ordered from retailers.
 S. racemosa mature plants were taken from a field in Hattiesburg, Mississippi, USA and further grown in indoor conditions at the University of Florida before harvesting seeds.
 To improve germination rate, seeds were first incubated in a 100 µM solution of gibberellic acid for 1 hour with gentle shaking.
-Seeds were then planted on moist, Sungro© Propagation Mix soil, and watered every 5-8 days.
-Plants were grown at the University of Florida (Florida, USA) in indoor, climate-controlled conditions at 21-23°C under fluorescent lighting with a light intensity of 140 mE m-2s-1 in a 16 hour light/ 8 hour dark photoperiod.
+Seeds were then planted on moist soil, and watered every 5-8 days.
+Plants were grown at the University of Florida (Gainesville, Florida, USA) in indoor, climate-controlled conditions at 21-23°C under fluorescent lighting with a light intensity of 140 mE m-2s-1 in a 16 hour light/ 8 hour dark photoperiod.
 Various tissue samples were taken at six weeks after germination.

-The species of S. insignis, S. indica var. coccinea, S. barbata, S. strigillosa, S. dependens, and S. pekinensis var. alpina were collected from the field in Korea and transplanted in the greenhouses of the Sungshin Women’s University, Korea. grown at Sungshin Women’s University (Seoul, Korea).
+The species of S. insignis, S. indica var. coccinea, S. barbata, S. strigillosa, S. dependens, and S. pekinensis var. alpina were collected from the field in Korea and transplanted in the greenhouses of the Sungshin Women’s University, Korea. grown at Sungshin Women’s University (Seoul, Republic of Korea).
 Fresh tissue samples from mature plants were then frozen, and shipped to the University of Florida for metabolite analysis.

-Tissue samples for S. wrightii and S. suffrutescens were taken from fully mature plants having open flowers obtained from Far South Wholesale Nursery in Austin, Texas, USA, where they were cultivated in outdoor greenhouse conditions.
+Tissue samples for S. wrightii and S. suffrutescens were taken from fully mature plants having open flowers obtained from Far South Wholesale Nursery (Austin, Texas, USA)where they were cultivated in outdoor greenhouse conditions.
 Approximately one week before tissue samples were taken, the plants were moved to indoor, climate-controlled conditions as stated previously.
-Voucher specimens of fresh plants that were used in this study were deposited in the herbariums (Table S1).
+Voucher specimens of fresh plants that were used in this study were deposited in the herbariums (Appendix S1).
 Herbarium samples were obtained from the FLAS herbarium and the NY herbarium.
 Voucher information of herbarium samples used in this study is provided in Table S1.

 Metabolite extraction and quantification –